Lab-Lab-Lab/ThoughtSwap/docs/thoughtswap.md

 - “Demo mode,” where the facilitator and/or participants need not create a lasting account
 - Functionality for late joiners
 - When swapping: if one author is more prolific for a certain prompt, before assigning all their thoughts to others, first ensure that each author's thoughts are assigned (and specifically to authors (users who have submitted for this prompt))
-- Somehow allow for the participants indicate their thoguhts about the ditributed thought
+- Somehow allow for the participants indicate their thoughts about the distributed thought
 - Start having semantic analysis
 - Find some way to track how the discussion went (Form for after the discussion?)
 - Participant view for the facilitator